Stephen Stich: Philosophical work

 Stich is primarily known in philosophy for his work in the philosophy of mind, cognitive science, epistemology, and moral psychology.

-In philosophy of mind and cognitive science, Stich (1983) has argued for a form of eliminative materialism—the view that talk of the mental should be replaced with talk of its physical substrate.
-Since then, however, he has changed some of his views on the mind.
-See Deconstructing the Mind (1996) for his more recent views.
-In epistemology, he has explored (with several of his colleagues) the nature of intuitions using the techniques of experimental philosophy, especially epistemic intuitions that vary among cultures—see Stich (1988) and Stich, et al. (2001).
+In philosophy of mind and cognitive science, Stich argued for a form of eliminative materialism—the view that talk of the mental should be replaced with talk of its physical substrate.
+He later revised his view, as indicated in his 1996 book Deconstructing the Mind.

+In epistemology, he has explored (with several of his colleagues) the nature of intuitions using the techniques of experimental philosophy, especially epistemic intuitions that vary among cultures.
 This work reflects a general skepticism about conceptual analysis and the traditional methods of analytic philosophy.
-In The Fragmentation of Reason he briefly sketched a form of epistemic relativism "in the spirit of pragmatism."
+In The Fragmentation of Reason he sketches a form of epistemic relativism "in the spirit of pragmatism".

-He and Shaun Nichols are responsible for a theory of how humans understand the mental states of ourselves and others, or mindreading, which they present in Nichols and Stich (2003).
+Stich and Shaun Nichols are responsible for a theory of how humans understand the mental states of themselves and others, or mindreading.
 Their theory is a hybrid, containing elements of both the simulation theory and theory theory, and also aims to explain the mental architecture that enables pretence.